OpenDSA/OpenDSA/RST/en/PL/LazyLists.rst

 Now it's your chance to get some practice with infinite sequences in the following problems.

-This problem will help you better understand code that creates call-by-name infinite sequences.
+The following  problem will help you better understand code that creates call-by-name infinite sequences.

 .. avembed:: Exercises/PL/InfSeq1.html ka